 As soon as Phillips completed his design, he quit his job to work full time on the project, founding Flex-Foot, Inc., in 1984 with Abildskov and two other partners.
 His products were tested shortly thereafter by athletes at the Paralympics; popularity soared immediately.
 Phillips’ invention or some variation of the original Flex-Foot design is now used by some 90 percent of Paralympian athletes and by many others who can now enjoy more active lives as a result of his work.

 Phillips idea took around 10 years to develop.
 He combined three ideas to come up with the design: the C-shape of a cheetah’s hind legs, an ancient curved chinese sword that was strong and flexible, and a diving board.

-He created between 200 and 300 prototypes, most of them broke the first time he put weight on them but he continued improving them until he got it right; he was failing forward.
+With the challenging times in the aerospace business, he created between 200 and 300 prototypes, most of them broke the first time he put weight on them but he continued improving them until he got it right; he was failing forward.